feedbacky-project/app/README.md

 2. Open `.env` file located in `feedbacky-project` folder (you can use `nano .env`) and configure database credentials i.e.
 `MYSQL_USERNAME`, `MYSQL_PASSWORD` and `MYSQL_URL`.

+    Please note that `localhost` won't work in `MYSQL_URL` variable due to nature of Docker (container is considered as a remote machine).
+    IP of server must be provided and MySQL must be configured to accept non localhost connections.

+    To adjust that, `bind-address` at `/etc/mysql/mysql.conf.d/mysqld.cnf` must be set to `0.0.0.0` and MySQL user with `%` login access should be made.

 3. Visit https://www.grc.com/passwords.htm site and copy one of safely generated tokens, if page is offline search for JWT secret generator or any safe random long text generator online.
 Paste copied token into `JWT_SECRET` variable.